-The Anybus Communicator is designed to exchange data between a serial subnetwork and a higher level network.
+The Anybus Communicator is designed to exchange data between a serial subnetwork and a higher level network (in this case FIPIO).
 Unlike most other gateway devices of similar kind, it does not have a fixed protocol for the subnetwork, and can be configured to handle almost any form of serial communication.